 How to Find Your Best Time to Post on Instagram

-Although we tried to cover the best time to post on IG from different angles, the best time to post could be different for you.
+Although we tried to cover the best time to post on IG from different angles, it could still be a different time for you.
 To find it, try these methods:

 1. Instagram Insights: Switch to a business/creator account and check the “Followers” section.
 Instagram shows a graph of your audience’s active times for each day.
 Use this to spot when your followers are online.

-2. Analytics Tools: Platforms like Ainfluencer are a great choice for checking when your audience is most engaged.
-It helps you spot the top posting times based on real data from your content.
+2. Instagram Analytics Tools: These tools help you spot the top posting times based on real data from your content.
+Some famous tools are: Hootsuite, Pallyy, Metircool, Later, and Buffer.

 Try changing your posting times little by little to see what works best.
-Use Instagram’s Insights to quickly spot which posts are getting the most attention.
 Over time, this helps you figure out the best time to post.

-In short, combine general industry data with your own account’s analytics.
-What works for others (e.g. “best time to post on Instagram today: 3 pm”) is a starting point, but always verify against your unique audience.
+In short, mix general industry data with your own account’s analytics.
+What works for others is a starting point, but always verify against your unique audience.

 When Not to Post on Instagram